altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 ~Detective Kent Barbado watched the interrogation.~ ~It was hilarious to him that Albert - normally so reserved - was getting as frustrated as he was with someone who wouldn’t talk back.~
-*Kent watched Albert rise up, and lean over the table -*~ a feat by the measure of his belly pressed against the table...~ if Kent’s crux was coffee, Albert’s was sugar - and carbohydrates in the form of croissants.~ *He sipped his coffee -* ~it was after 4am and he was on overtime...~ 'double time actually' ~he thought as he looked at the clock seeing it half past the hour.~ *He scratched the matted back part of his hair, a nervous habit as he ran through the events as he sipped.*
+*Kent watched Albert rise up, and lean over the table -*~ a feat by the measure of his belly pressed against the table...~ ~if Kent’s crux was coffee, Albert’s was sugar - and carbohydrates in the form of croissants.~ *He sipped his coffee -* ~it was after 4am and he was on overtime...~ 'double time actually' ~he thought as he looked at the clock seeing it half past the hour.~ }
+{
+*He scratched the matted back part of his hair, a nervous habit as he ran through the events as he sipped.*
 ~A phone call alerted them to the dead body.~
 ~He had been there, dead body by the center of the couch, no obvious markings, and sobbing relative, recently returning from a bar, and a catatonic neighbor with a bloody shirt on.~